Is Baja California Safe?

-First – let it be said that there are some very real problems that México is trying it’s best to deal with.
-Almost all of these problems are directly or indirectly caused by excessive drug use in the United States.
+First, there are many real problems that exist in Baja that the Mexican government is doing its best to combat.
+Almost all of these problems are caused or related to drug use in the United States.

 Example: If you were traveling to California, from anywhere in the U.S. would you avoid the whole state because of the constant news reports about the violent crime and brutal murders that happen daily in South Central Los Angeles?….Answer: NO!
 Would you avoid Los Angeles?….Answer: NO!